SahilChaudhary17/Project-Melody_Mate/README.md

 * Receive a list of recommended songs based on your individual music taste

 # Credits
-This project was created by Mr. Sahil Chaudhary as part of a personal Project Exhibition II.
+This project was created by Mr. Sahil Chaudhary as part of a Project Exhibition II along with his team members.
 The project utilizes the Spotify API and employs the use of pandas and Sci-kit.